 - Your existing sump pump is faulty, makes noises or no longer works effectively

-- The sump pump is connected to the municipal sewer lines
+- The sump pump connected to the municipal sewer lines

-Installing a sump pump involves opening up your basement draining area, digging a sump pit if none exists and fitting the discharge pipe.
+Installing a sump pump involves opening up your basement draining area, digging a sump pit if none exists, and fitting the discharge pipe.
 The system should be located at the lowest point of your basement and at least 8 inches away from an outside wall.
 The sump pump is installed with a backflow prevention valve to stop water being pumped out from moving back into the basement.
-It is then connected to an electrical outlet and the pump’s float valve is set.
+Then connected to an electrical outlet, and the pump’s float valve is set.

 Make a battery backup part of your sump pump system.
 In the event of a power outage, the pump will be unable to operate and leave you with all the damage of a flooded basement.
 A battery backup will help to keep your basement warm and dry right through the year.

-For more information, an inspection of your existing basement drainage system or an estimate for sump pump installation, please contact us.
+Are you still confused about what to do and what not to do?
+Why so serious, when you do have ADP Toronto Plumbing plumbers at your service.
+For more detail, an inspection of your existing basement drainage system or an estimate for the sump pump installation, please contact us.